 Jojakkoji Temple

-Located on the slopes of Mount Ogura in Arashiyama, Jojakkoji Temple makes for a lovely visit if you have the time after you visit more popular spots like Tenryu-ji Temple and Iwatayama Monkey Park.
+Located on the slopes of Mount Ogura in Arashiyama, Jojakkoji Temple makes for a lovely visit if you have the time after you visit more popular spots in Arashiyama like Tenryu-ji Temple and Iwatayama Monkey Park.

 Dating back to the late 1500s / early 1600s, Jojakko-ji Temple is a Nichiren temple known as “the temple with no walls.”
 It was founded by Gokuin Nichisen (also called Nisshin), the 16th chief priest of Honkoku-ji.